 The check box “DO NOT include in Railinc Files” will allow you to designate each company that you do not want in the Railinc data exchange file when you create it!
 This only happens when you check the box “Railinc Submitted File” in the data exchange screen when it is based on the Accounting Year/Month.

 BRC Instructions lets the system know what to display when entering data or creating data exchange files.
 If you check the GE format, then the brc entry screen will display the pull-down for Estimate or Supplement as well as the GE Approval Number and GE Supplemental Approval Number entry fields.
-If you select TTX Format or TTX Format with TTX-UP Format, then all the information pertaining to TTX repairs will be displayed on the billing repair card.
+If you select TTX Format or TTX Format with TTX-UP Format or with SEI 2018 Format, then all the information pertaining to TTX repairs will be displayed on the billing repair card.
 The same is true when creating a data exchange file.
 The system will validate what format to use in the data exchange file by checking to see what format you have in the customer profile selected.

 The next selection will allow you to state how you want the money to appear on each billing repair card.
 You can show Labor, Material and Total Amount or you can show only the total amount.